Placeholder canvas

 Benefits of Web Accessibility:

-3. Boost SEO Performance: Prioritizing correct code implementation and providing text alternatives for multimedia not only pleases your visitors but also search engines.
+3. Boosts SEO Performance: Prioritizing correct code implementation and providing text alternatives for multimedia not only pleases your visitors but also search engines.
 Improved SEO performance is a natural byproduct of creating a well-structured and accessible website.

-4. Mitigate Legal Risks: Taking steps to ensure accessibility safeguards your website against potential legal risks and liabilities.
+4. Mitigates Legal Risks: Taking steps to ensure accessibility safeguards your website against potential legal risks and liabilities.
 An accessible site aligns with legal standards, reducing the likelihood of legal challenges related to discrimination or non-compliance.

 Fundamental Principles of Web Accessibility: